HireAbo/awesome-interview-questions-5000-jobs/Information Technology IT/Network Engineering/Network Infrastructure Engineer.md

 Welcome to the Network Infrastructure Engineer Interview Preparation !
 This resource is designed to help you ace your Network Infrastructure Engineer interviews with confidence.

+A Network Infrastructure Engineer is a critical role in the field of Information Technology (IT) and Network Engineering.
+This job involves designing, implementing, and maintaining the network infrastructure of an organization.
+Network Infrastructure Engineers are responsible for ensuring the smooth functioning and performance of computer networks, including local area networks (LANs), wide area networks (WANs), and intranets.

+Their responsibilities include configuring and managing network devices such as routers, switches, firewalls, and load balancers.
+They also troubleshoot network issues, perform network performance analysis, and ensure network security and data integrity.
+Network Infrastructure Engineers collaborate with other IT professionals to develop and implement network policies, upgrade network systems, and provide technical support.
+Their expertise is crucial in ensuring reliable and efficient network connectivity within organizations, enabling seamless communication and data sharing.

 ## 🚀 Overview

 Whether you're a seasoned Network Infrastructure Engineer or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Network Infrastructure Engineer interviews to help you prepare and succeed.